Skip to content

 • WARN if --check-distribution finds a service with more tasks on one node than an even spread allows.

-• CRIT if a service runs fewer than the critical percentage of its expected tasks (default: below 50%), including a service pinned with --service that is scaled to zero or removed.
+• CRIT if a service runs fewer than the critical percentage of its expected tasks (default: below 50%), including a service pinned with --service that is scaled to zero.

 • UNKNOWN if the node is not a swarm manager (services cannot be listed there).